-The Spatial Unit Package has one Surveying and Spatial Representation Subpackage with classes such as LA_SpatialSource, LA_Point, LA_BoundaryFaceString and LA_BoundaryFace.
+The Spatial Unit Package has one Surveying and Spatial Representation Subpackage with such as LA SpatialSource, LA Point, LA BoundaryFaceString classes and LA_BoundaryFace.
 Points can be acquired in the field by classical surveys or with images.
 A survey is documented with spatial sources.
-A set of measurements with observations (distances, bearings, etc.) of points, is an attribute of LA_SpatialSource.
+A set of measurements with observations (distances, bearings, etc.) of points, is an attribute of LA SpatialSource.
 The individual points are instances of class LA_Point, which is associated to LA_SpatialSource.
 2D and 3D representations of spatial units use boundary face string (2D boundaries implying vertical faces forming a part of the outside of a spatial unit) and boundary faces (faces used in 3D representation of a boundary of a spatial unit).
 Co-ordinates themselves either come from points or are captured as linear geometry (Lemmen et al., 2013).